Reply to Strategic Planning and Research Council (SPRC)’s Questions

 - We annually submit an annual “Recommendations” Report to either the Academic Affairs Council or the President’s Cabinet.

-- We generated an annual report with the Office of Sponsored Research about the 2007 MFC Grants.
+- We generated an annual report with the Office of Research and Sponsored Programs about the 2007 MFC Grants.

-- In March 2008, we will collaborate with the Office of Sponsored Research to host a professional development workshop covering the management and responsibilities of an awarded grant.
+- In March 2008, we will collaborate with the Office of Research and Sponsored Programs to host a professional development workshop covering the management and responsibilities of an awarded grant.

 - In March 2008, in addition to our annual retreat, we are collaborating with Cheyney University to host a “Gathering of Women of Color at Cheyney and WCU” on March 29th at Cheyney University.
 We are anticipating 40 women from both schools to participate.